 I reached this decision because of the many health issues that I was struggling with.
 Anxiety, depression, candida overgrowth, hormonal imbalance, acne, fatigue, bloating, IBS, insomnia, and chronic irritability became a part of my daily life.

 This isn't the fault of a plant-based diet, but here's where I personally went wrong:

 I ate bread, bread, bread...

-Well, too much bread and other refined carbs (think white bread, white rice, white pasta, and baked goods) can contribute to a little thing called candida, that resides in our gut.
+Well, too much bread and other refined carbs (think white bread, white rice, white pasta, and baked goods) can contribute to a little thing called candida, that resides in the gut—which is exactly what happened to me.
 The sugars from these products feed candida, disturbing the balance of good probiotics in our gut that keep our immune system healthy.